-The flood assessment was only undertaken for proposed development at Lot 1 DP1097743 only.
+The revised flood assessment was only undertaken for proposed development at Lot 1 DP1097743 only.

-The purpose of the flood assessment is to provide details of flood heights and extents for the 1 in 100 year ARI and Probable Maximum Flood (PMF) events for existing and developed conditions in accordance with Council requirements.
+The purpose of the flood assessment is to provide details of flood heights and extents for the 1 in 100 year ARI and Probable Maximum Flood (PMF) events for existing and developed conditions in accordance with Council and other relevant NSW Government department requirements.
 The assessment makes use of the SMS Tuflow two-dimensional hydraulic modelling package and results of hydrological modelling undertaken using the RAFTS program to determine flood characteristics for existing and proposed conditions.